Ahmedsulaimon/News-Everyday/README.md

 download DBbrowser for sqlite,

-add the "web-image" folder to xampp folder to match this path (c:/xampp/web-image),
+add the "web-images" folder to xampp folder to match this path (c:/xampp/web-images),

 add the "newsapplication" folder to the htdocs folder inside xampp folder,